BND Hamburger Icon

 • A third party to handle security: With a cloud vendor, your company will entrust its data to a third party.
 You don’t have to assume total control over data security.
 The cloud provider must maintain up-to-date security certifications.
 If your cloud resides in several data centers in different locations, each location will need the proper security measures.

 • Anywhere access: Anyone with the proper credentials can access your cloud data from anywhere with an internet connection.
-Your authorized employees can access business data from their mobile devices; however, it’s important to train your team on remote cybersecurity best practices if they’ll be connecting on mobile.
+Your authorized employees can access business data from their mobile devices.
+However, it’s important to train your team on remote cybersecurity best practices if they’ll be connecting on mobile or while traveling.

 • Low cost: A cloud storage service is cost-effective, especially for small companies.
 A cloud vendor can scale your service up or down quickly as your business grows.
 Most companies offer a range of subscription plans to account for this.

 • Easy data recovery: If anything happens to your local machines, cloud storage makes data recovery a breeze.
-Because your data is stored on the cloud, you can update files and download your most critical media to any device through your internet connection.
+Your data is stored on the cloud; this way, you can update files and download your most critical media to any device through your internet connection.

 TipTip

-An easy backup solution for small businesses is using Google Drive to back up to Google’s cloud.
+An easy backup solution for small businesses is using Google Drive to back up on Google's cloud.

 Cons of cloud storage